goog-cmmartin/thatsiemguy/SECOPS/chrome_extensions/keyboard_shortcuts/README.md

 ### For Development

 1. Clone or download this repository.
-2. (If you have made changes to the CSS) Ensure you have Node.js and npm installed, then run `npm install` and `npm run build:css` to build the stylesheet.
-3. Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Google Chrome and navigate to `chrome://extensions`.
-4. Enable "Developer mode" using the toggle in the top-right corner.
+3. Enable "Developer mode" using the toggle in the top-right corner.
-5. Click the "Load unpacked" button.
+4. Click the "Load unpacked" button.
-6. Select the directory where you cloned the repository.
+5. Select the directory where you cloned the repository.

 ## Disclaimer